starguiders/resources/Phosphor Icons/README.md

 - Designed at 16 x 16px to read well small and scale up big
 - Raw stroke information retained to fine-tune the style

-More ways to use at [phosphoricons.com](https://phosphoricons.com).
+More ways to use these icons at [phosphoricons.com](https://phosphoricons.com).
 <!-- END_OVERVIEW -->

 # Usage